-Katie is dual registered as a social worker and art pychotherapist with the HCPC.
-She is also a member of NAGALRO.
+Katie Wrench is dual qualified as a social worker and art psychotherapist and registered with the HCPC.
+She holds professional indemnity and public liability insurance with NAGALRO.

 Katie has been offering training to local authorities across the UK, IFAs and third sector organisations for the past five years.

 She has co-authored a best selling title Life Story Work with Children who are Fostered or Adopted (2013) and the model has successfully been rolled out across England and Wales.